wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised-revised.md

 We will brainstorm a list of character ideas, then create major characters, and minor characters.

 Major and Minor characters are owned by a single player for the duration of play.
-The player who owns a character has final say on what happens to their character.
+The player who owns a character plays that character in scenes and has final say on what happens to that character.

 ### Ideas